What Will Really Happen if You Don't Pay or Forget About Your Federal Income Taxes in 2021?

 You'll probably pay a penalty to the IRS.

 The moment you don't pay your federal income taxes on time or in full by the due date, the Internal Revenue Service (IRS) will charge you a penalty of 0.5 percent of the amount owed.
 The penalty will accrue until the penalty amount reaches the maximum of 25 percent of the debt owed.
 So if you can't pay right away, at least file your return on time anyway or file for an extension.

 You'll pay interest to the IRS.

 In addition to IRS penalties, you'll also pay interest on any amounts you owe.
-The interest rate increased to 6% for the first quarter of 2019 and is always subject to change.
+The interest rate is 3% for individuals for the first two quarters of 2021 and is always subject to change.

 You'll get a hefty bill from the IRS.

 If you don't file a return or make some serious mistakes, the government will do the math and send you a bill.
 This isn't a great way to pay because the IRS math will always have you paying more than if you filed yourself.
 You won't get a tax credit for your deductions since the IRS doesn't have access to all of your financial records.